-In enterprise systems, flash can enable a business to consolidate storage and lower the total cost of ownership (TCO).
-Fewer SSDs are needed to process transactions and to deliver a comparable level of performance to systems using slower HDDs.
-Enterprises, in turn, can realize savings on rack space, system management, maintenance, and power and cooling costs.
-Data reduction technologies, such as inline deduplication and compression in all-flash storage systems, also enable businesses to reduce their data footprints.
+In enterprise systems, flash can help a business consolidate storage and lower the total cost of ownership.
+Fewer SSDs are needed to process transactions and match the performance of systems using slower HDDs.
+Enterprises can accrue savings on rack space, systems management, maintenance, and power and cooling costs.
+Data reduction technologies, such as inline deduplication and compression in all-flash storage systems, also let businesses shrink their data footprints.

-As interest in flash storage has grown, industry watchers have noted a frequently overlooked caveat with flash.
-While speed and random read access is far superior in flash than in traditional hard drives, longevity may be reduced in heavy use with high write workloads.
-This reduction in endurance is due to flash's relatively limited tolerance for write-erase cycles.
-Manufacturers use features such as wear leveling and DRAM/non-volatile RAM caching to provide flash storage with better performance, while reducing flash SSD write wear to improve reliability.
+As interest in flash storage has grown, industry watchers have noted a frequently overlooked limitation of flash, which is that longevity might be reduced in heavy use with high write workloads.
+Flash has relatively limited tolerance for write-erase cycles.
+Manufacturers use features such as wear leveling and dynamic random access memory (DRAM) or non-volatile RAM caching to improve reliability and performance.

-Unlike HDDs, which are constrained by their movable parts, SSDs come in a variety of form factors.
-Available at multiple heights with support for SATA, Serial-Attached SCSI (SAS) and non-volatile memory express (NVMe) protocols, the 2.5-inch SSD is the most common type of SSD.
-It falls into the traditional HDD form factor type of SSD -- as it fits into the same SAS and SATA slots in a server -- as identified by the Storage Networking Industry Association's Solid-State Storage Initiative.
+Unlike HDDs, which are constrained by their movable parts, SSDs come in several form factors.
+They are available at multiple heights with support for SATA, Serial-Attached SCSI (SAS) and NVMe protocols.
+The 2.5-inch SSD is the most common type of SSD.
+Fitting into the same SAS and SATA slots in a server, it falls into the traditional HDD form factor type of SSD, as identified by the Storage Networking Industry Association's Solid State Storage Initiative.

 Other major types of SSDs include solid-state cards and solid-state modules.
-The former comes in the form of a standard add-in card -- such as those that, for example, use a Peripheral Component Interconnect Express (PCIe) serial port card on a printed circuit board -- and bypasses host bus adapters (HBAs) to speed up storage performance.
-A U.2 SSD is an example of such a device.
-The latter type of SSD, also known as non-volatile dual in-line memory module (NVDIMM) cards, uses a DIMM or small outline dual in-line memory module (SO-DIMM) format.
+The former comes as a standard add-in card -- like those that, for example, use a Peripheral Component Interconnect Express (PCIe) serial port card on a PCB and bypass host bus adapters to speed up storage performance.
+A U.2 SSD is an example.
+The latter type of SSD, also known as non-volatile dual inline memory module (NVDIMM) cards, uses a dual inline memory module (DIMM) or small outline DIMM (SO-DIMM) format.

 Flash storage formats

 NOR flash offers memory addressing on a byte scale, enabling true, random access and good read speeds.
-It was this addressability that interested Intel in NOR, because the technology matched the requirements for basic input/output system (BIOS) and Extensible Firmware Interface (EFI) applications.
+It was this addressability that interested Intel in NOR.
+The technology matched the requirements for BIOS and Unified Extensible Firmware Interface (UEFI) applications.
 NOR flash is more expensive per gigabyte than NAND because of its larger, individual cell size.
-NOR has slower write and erase times than NAND as well.
+NOR also has slower write and erase times than NAND.

-Both NAND and NOR use quantum tunneling of electrons to move electrons through the dielectric insulating material of the cell wall, which degrades the material over time.
-NOR flash is erasable, which makes it a great replacement for EEPROM- or ROM-based firmware BIOS and EFI chips where addressability and read speed is a boon, while the rewrite durability is less of a concern.
+Both NAND and NOR use quantum tunneling of electrons to move electrons through the cell wall's dielectric insulating material.
+This degrades the material over time.
+NOR flash is erasable, making it a great replacement for EEPROM- or ROM-based firmware BIOS and UEFI chips, where addressability and read speed is a boon and rewrite durability is less troublesome.

 Flash storage interfaces

-SATA is a common format in desktops and notebook computers, and the 6 Gb version can eliminate bandwidth bottlenecks.
+- SATA is a common format in desktops and notebook computers; the 6 Gb version can eliminate bandwidth bottlenecks.
 Volume shipments of 12 Gbps SAS began in 2015.
-SAS-based SSDs are in wide use in enterprise storage systems.
+SAS-based SSDs are widely used in enterprise storage systems.

-NVMe technology in use with PCIe-based SSDs further reduces latency, increases input/output operations per second (IOPS) and lowers power consumption through the streamlining of the I/O stack.
+- NVMe technology in use with PCIe-based SSDs further reduces latency, increases I/O operations per second and lowers power consumption by streamlining the I/O stack.

 Flash in the data center

-Data centers with I/O-intensive applications, such as high-transaction rate databases and credit card processing systems, are increasingly turning to flash storage as an efficient and cost-effective way to increase throughput without having to add more servers.
+Data centers with I/O-intensive applications, such as high-transaction rate databases and credit card processing systems, are increasingly turning to flash storage as an efficient, cost-effective way to increase throughput without adding more servers.

-Major storage system manufacturers offer all-flash systems and hybrid arrays, which are equipped with SSDs and HDDs.
-Numerous all-flash storage specialists have also emerged to challenge the incumbents.
-Servers equipped with flash storage are also increasingly common and can further reduce latency.
+Major storage system manufacturers offer all-flash systems and hybrid arrays equipped with SSDs and HDDs.
+Numerous all-flash storage specialists have surfaced to challenge incumbents.
+Servers equipped with flash storage are increasingly common and can further reduce latency.

-Data center managers looking for ways to address the energy drain represented by HDDs are examining flash storage as a way to achieve green computing or green data center benchmarks.
-Flash SSDs provide high bandwidth at much lower power consumption than HDDs, making them a good choice for this application.
+Data center managers looking for ways to address the energy drain associated with HDDs are examining flash storage to achieve green computing benchmarks.
+Flash SSDs provide high bandwidth at much lower power consumption than HDDs, making them a good choice for this goal.

 The future of the flash storage market

-Recent advances in flash storage include the growing number of storage array vendors that have added support for NVMe to their products to greatly speed up the transfer of data between flash storage and servers.
-NVMe exploits the high-performance PCIe bus to enable applications and flash storage to directly communicate.
+A growing number of storage array vendors have added support for NVMe to their products to speed up the transfer of data between flash storage and servers.
+NVMe exploits the high-performance PCIe bus to let applications and flash storage communicate directly.

-Emerging and growing in popularity alongside NVMe and PCIe-connected SSDs are NVDIMMs.
+NVDIMMs are also gaining traction.
 These devices, which integrate NAND flash with DRAM and a power supply, plug directly into a standard DIMM slot on a memory bus.
-The flash storage on NVDIMM cards is used to back up and restore data in DRAM, the power supply to maintain non-volatility.
+The flash storage on NVDIMM cards is used to back up and restore data in DRAM, and the power supply is used to maintain non-volatility.

-These technologies aim to deliver high performance, non-volatility and low power.
+These technologies aim to deliver high performance, non-volatility and low power consumption.
 They also promise to move the flash storage industry beyond DRAM and NAND flash scaling limits.